cSchubes/carsonschubert.github.io/cognitive.md

 The reinforcement learning agent must switch between available radio links intelligently to achieve the maximum possible data rate.
 The simulation environment was developed using pre-existing MATLAB code that could simulate orbital dynamics and radio communcations.
 This code was used to generate training data, which was then fed into a custom [Gym](https://gym.openai.com/) environment.
 After developing the simulation environment, I began building and training agents within it.
 The agents were modelled as neural networks using [PyTorch](https://pytorch.org/).
-Each agent was given slightly different hyperparameters and run through a test plan that characterized each agent's performance to compare them against one another.
+Each agent was given slightly different hypergitparameters and run through a test plan that characterized each agent's performance to compare them against one another.
 This involved extensive cross validation and statistical methods such as the F beta score.
 After completing this analysis, the best agent was selected and trained on all available episode data in the environment to produce a final agent capable of acting as a cognitive link.